pve/foobotapi/txt/tooling.md

 # Tooling
+## Editor
-I am not doing much software development, so I am not interested in learning a fully featured development environment with a steep learning curve.
+I am not doing much software development, so I am not interested in diving into a fully featured development environment with a steep learning curve.
 On top of that, we are targeting a runtime environment in the cloud, so there is limited local development.
 Having said that, I am reasonably pleased with [Atom](https://atom.io) and its packages.
 <!---
 your comment goes here
 pyenv, pytest
+stackdriver monitoring
 -->